 The SAME Academy of Fellows will invest 25 new Fellows during its annual Investiture Ceremony, which will be held Wednesday, March 7, 2018 at the Bethesda North Marriott Hotel & Conference Center, North Bethesda, Md., as part of SAME Capital Week and preceding the 2018 Academy of Fellows Golden Eagle Awards Dinner.

 Established in 1995, the SAME Academy of Fellows recognizes those members who have rendered dedicated and outstanding service to the Society, to military engineering, and to the A/E/C profession.
 During the ceremony, the Academy also will honor this year’s recipient of the Gerald C. Brown Mentoring Award, which is awarded annually to a member of the Academy for outstanding mentoring efforts.

 Congratulations to the new SAME Fellows who will be invested and to the Gerald C. Brown Mentoring Award recipient, Heather Wishart-Smith, P.E., PMP, LEED AP, F.SAME, F.ASCE.
-For more information about the SAME Academy of Fellows, visit www.same.org/fellows.
+Learn more about SAME Academy of Fellows.

 Capt.
 Edward Brown, P.E., F.SAME, USN (Ret.)